kaydoh/data-journalism/openrefine/readme.md

 * You'll probably want a regular expression to find the footnotes.
 In order to use the character "(", you have to escape it with a backslash:

 			\(\d+\)
-			finds (1), for example, or (37)
+			finds (1) or (37) but not (a)

 * you can probably use the easier facets for finding empty rows and titles.

-The filters I used were the ones for the dates, MLTC, Note, BY PLAN, Total Statewide and a few more.
+The filters I used were the ones for the original dates we found in step 1, MLTC, Note, BY PLAN, Total Statewide and a few more.
 You'll see them pretty quickly.
 I got 5526 rows after deleting, but there are actually still a few extra rows in there -- you might have caught them.

 ![](images/afterdelete.png)